Make the Sunday Eucharist important, inviting, informative and inspirational.

 The Programs and Services Inventory Task Force completes an inventory and analysis of all programs, services and events currently offered at St. Michael’s.

 Do you have questions about this task force?
-Email Pam at firstname.lastname@example.org.
+Email Vanessa Brown at firstname.lastname@example.org.

 Reporting to the Parish Leadership Council, the Child Care Task Force completes a needs assessment of current childcare services, identifying gaps in service and implications for St. Michael’s.